This article was originally published on 21 January 2019 and updated on 14 October 2020.

 Paying MediShield Life Premiums

 MediShield Life premiums can be fully paid using your MediSave monies.
-The government has committed to keep premiums affordable, and there are various subsidies and schemes (like Pioneer Generation subsidies and MediSave top-ups) available to help those who face difficulties paying premiums.
+The government has committed to keeping premiums affordable, and there are various subsidies and schemes (like Pioneer Generation subsidies and MediSave top-ups) available to help those who face difficulties paying premiums.
 It has been emphasised that no one will lose MediShield Life coverage due to their inability to afford the premiums.

 To find out more about your premiums payable and amount of eligible subsidies, you can use the MediShield Life premium calculator.